MordaSkinA/tactical-network/README.md

 ngrok http https://localhost:14453
 ```

-That's it.
-No database to set up, no migrations, nothing else to install

 ## Why this exists

 In our guild's GvG fights, coordination happens over Discord voice, but in any given fight only three or four people are actually talking.
 Not because they don't have information, they usually do.
-It's things like: not comfortable speaking English out loud under pressure, general shyness on comms, or their mic setup is bad and they don't want to add noise
+It's things like not comfortable speaking English out loud under pressure, general shyness on comms, or their mic setup is bad and they don't want to add noise

 The result is a commander flying half-blind while a bunch of people who saw exactly what happened stay quiet